God Told Me To: Plot

 A group of wealthy religious cultists are in thrall to Bernard Phillips and are aware that Phillips is influencing the murderers as he contacts and controls them via psychic powers while informing them of each impending atrocity.
 Phillips has one of the members invite Nicholas to join them, but when Nicholas asks whether the follower knows about Phillips' mother, the follower suffers convulsions and drops dead.

 Another cult member attempts to kill Nicholas by pushing him in front of a subway train, but when he fails, Nicholas forces him to take him to Phillips, who isolates himself in a fiery furnace room deep underground.
 After delivering Nicholas, the follower decapitates himself using an elevator.
-A brief meeting convinces Nicholas that he himself is special and that Phillips does not kill him as he needs him for some purpose.
+A brief meeting convinces Nicholas that he himself is special and that the reason Phillips does not kill him is that Phillips needs him for some purpose.

 By researching his own adoption records, Nicholas finds an old woman who seems to be his birth mother.
-She explains that she gave up her out-of-wedlock child after she was brutally impregnated by a strange ball of light while she walked home from the New York Worlds Fair in 1941.
+She explains that she gave up her out-of-wedlock child after she was brutally impregnated by a strange ball of light while she walked home from the World's Fair in 1941.
 The meeting distresses both of them, and Nicholas is wracked with doubt over who or what he is.
 He realizes that he too has psychic powers, which he uses to confront and kill Zero.

 Nicholas confronts Phillips one last time and discovers the truth: both he and Phillips are the result of "virgin births" caused by a mysterious extraterrestrial "entity of light" with psychic/supernatural powers and advanced spacecraft technology.
 Nicholas' human genes are dominant, which is why he is unaware of his true nature, while Phillips is more like their unseen progenitor.
-Phillips reveals himself to be a hermaphrodite who wishes to spawn a new species with his "brother."
+Phillips reveals himself to be a hermaphrodite who wishes to spawn a new species with his "brother".
 Nicholas refuses and attacks Phillips, whose powers cause the building they are in to collapse.
 Nicholas manages to escape the scene but Phillips is killed.
 Nicholas is arrested for the murder of Phillips.
 As he is led into court by police, a news reporter asks him why he committed the crime.
 He responds, "God told me to."
 Nicholas is committed to the Matteawan State Hospital for the Criminally Insane.